Get answers to your questions here.

 When I put coins into the machine they fall through?

 The coin mechanisms are most likely not set up to take coins yet.
-On cranes with electronic coin mechs a quarter needs to be placed inside the mechanism to calibrate it.
+A quarter needs to be placed inside the mechanism to calibrate it.

 How do I set to Free Play?